We join our story already in progress…

 More Smashing Pumpkins here because the sprawling, overblown Mellon Collie really was the soundtrack to that winter.

 More Oasis here because I thought they were awesome.
 (Still do, at least the first two albums.
 OK, three albums.)
-If I ever want to be instantly transported back to the State Theater and all the crazy shit that went down in those first couple of months there, such as having Smokey and Future Ex-Wife in the passenger seat of the Bronco II on alternating nights for awhile and scrambling to cover my tracks, I just need to hear the opening chords of “Wonderwall.”
+If I ever want to be instantly transported back to the State Theater and all the crazy shit that went down in those first couple of months there, such as having Smokey and Future Ex-Wife in the passenger seat of the Bronco II on alternating nights for awhile (making sure to pick the headrest clean of either blonde or auburn hairs) and scrambling to cover my tracks, I just need to hear the opening chords of “Wonderwall.”

 I remember describing Pulp’s album Different Class to someone as sounding like Oasis and Blur (deadly rivals in the legendary Britpop Wars of ‘95) settled their differences and had a baby.
 I still think that’s a pretty accurate description.

-Pro-tip: Never break up with a co-worker on Valentine’s Day when they’re essentially topless, unless you’re going for a really awkward time on the job for the next few weeks…
+Pro-tip: Never break up with a co-worker on Valentine’s Day when their areolae are clearly visible through tissue-thin fabric, unless you’re going for a really awkward time on the job for the next few weeks…

 Stone Temple Pilots finally stopped being a Pearl Jam knockoff with their third album, which I will still defend as a nice piece of work to this day.
 But by then, most people had stopped listening.